12 Unbelievably Easy Ways To Scale Your Business

 The more funnels you have, the more products you need, the more email autoresponders you need, the more segmenting you need to do within your CRM software (more on that in a minute).
 Basically, it means that your headache potential is high.

-Try to think of your funnel as an escalator, taking your leads from nothing all the way to the top floor (that’s where you make the sale).
+Try to think of your sales funnel as an escalator, taking your leads from nothing all the way to the top floor (that’s where you make the sale).
 If it breaks, it becomes stairs, and nobody will move, and they’ll leave entirely and look for the elevator (which is your competitor!).
 If you want proof that your escalator is working efficiently, you need to get a lot of people on board.

 In order to know if your funnel is working, you need to send a lot of traffic through it.
 Without testing it, you’ll never know, and it’s difficult to tell whether or not a funnel is converting without enough data.